kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/dual-stack-support.md

 make sure it allows IPv6 forwarding.
 On Linux, you can set this by running run `sysctl -w net.ipv6.conf.all.forwarding=1` as the root user on each server.

-You need to have an IPv4 and and IPv6 address range to use.
+You need to have an IPv4 and IPv6 address range to use.
 Cluster operators typically use private address ranges for IPv4.
 For IPv6, a cluster operator typically chooses a global unicast address block from within `2000::/3`, using a range that is assigned to the operator.
 You don't have to route the cluster's IP address ranges to the public internet.